Explicit Rieffel induction modules for quantum groups: Introduction

-The bornological setting for quantum groups developed by Voigt \cite{Born} allows us to consider algebras with comparable properties and then to define an analogue of the weak conditional expectation.
+The bornological setting for quantum groups developed by C. Voigt \cite{Born} allows us to consider algebras with similar properties and then to define an analogue of the weak conditional expectation.
 One of the main goals of this paper is to show that, in this particular case, the induction functor we obtain is the same as the one defined by Vaes.
 We thus get a more direct way to compute induced representations for regular bornological quantum groups and to apply the powerful imprimitivity theorems.
-We remark that the class of bornological quantum groups is an extremely large subclass of locally compact quantum groups.
+We remark that the class of bornological quantum groups is a large subclass of locally compact quantum groups.
 The only known obstruction to being bornological is non-regularity and regularity is already a necessary condition in Vaes imprimitivity theorem.
-The class of bornological quantum groups includes compact quantum groups, complex semi-simple qauntum groups and classical locally compact groups.
+The class of bornological quantum groups includes compact quantum groups, algebraic quantum groups \cite{Vandaele} (and in particular complex semi-simple quantum groups) and classical locally compact groups.
+We remark that our results are new even in the case of algebraic quantum groups.

 In the last part, we illustrate the general construction with the example of principal series representations of a semi-simple complex quantum group $G_q$ \cite{yuncken-voigt}.
-Specifically, in analogy to the classical case in \cite{CCH}, we build a module using a $G_q$-space $G_q/N_q$, which implements the parabolic induction.
-The notation $G_q/N_q$ is meant to suggest a homogeneous space with respect to a quantum analogue of the classical unipotent subgroup altough we do not actually use any such subgroup in its definition.
-As well as giving a noncommutative geometry perspective on the parabolic induction functor for $G_q$ we can thus provide a new description of the structure of the reduced $C^*$-alegebra $C^*_r(G_q)$ following the result of \cite{Plancherel}.
+First, we show that our induction functor coincides with the one already defined in the case of parabolic induction \cite{Arano,yuncken-voigt}.
+After that, in analogy to the classical case in \cite{CCH}, we build a module using a $G_q$-space $G_q/N_q$, which implements the parabolic induction.
+The notation $G_q/N_q$ is meant to suggest a homogeneous space with respect to a quantum analogue of the classical unipotent subgroup although we do not actually use any such subgroup in its definition.
+As well as giving a noncommutative geometry perspective on the parabolic induction functor for $G_q$ (similar to the approach of \cite{Gelf} in the case $G_q=SL_q(2,\CC)$), we can thus provide a new description of the structure of the reduced $C^*$-algebra $C^*_r(G_q)$ following the results of \cite{Plancherel}\cite{MonkV}.